The Purple Martin Conservation Association's Research and Conservation Grants

 5. Three reprints or copies of each publication or report resulting from research aided by PMCA will be sent to the Research Committee Chairman.

 6. Any portion of the grant which is not used for the intended research shall be returned to PMCA, unless the Research Committee consents to some other disposition.

 7. The grantee understands that the award of a grant does not constitute any employment by or formal affiliation with PMCA.

 The Research Committee may elect to waive or modify any or all of these stipulations.

 Deadlines for submission of application material is February 15, prior to field season.
 Funding awards will be announced by March 15.

-Submit five copies of your research proposal to:
+Submit two copies of your research proposal to:

 Purple Martin Conservation Association